 CORDURA

 INVISTA’s CORDURA Brand, TENCEL and Artistic Milliners launched the new ‘SuperCharged Noir’ denim collection.
 It benefits from the ‘STAY TRUE Color’ feature, engineered using a combination of INVISTA’s new staple nylon ‘6,6 BLACK SDN’ fiber innovation, spun-dyed TENCEL Modal fibers and ‘Eco Color’ technology.
 The collection is the first denim application of patent-pending INVISTA T420HT staple fiber technology for extreme resistance strength.
-However, the denim is also soft: TENCEL Modal fibers make up 60% of the fabric composition and are produced using the ‘Eco Soft’ technology.
+However, the denim is also soft: TENCEL Modal fibers make up 60% of the fabric composition and are produced using ‘Eco Soft’ technology.
 The ‘Eco Color’ dyeing process utilized in both the INVISTA BLACK SDN and TENCEL Modal fibers greatly reduces the water used in the textile manufacturing process, making the line sustainable.

 www.CORDURA.com